Our complete team

 Andrew offers over 20 years of experience as a skilled mediator.
 He is also a certified coach at the ACC level with the International Coach Federation.

-Coralee is a registered psychologist and has worked in the public sector as a clinician, clinical supervisor, manager and leader for the last 15 years.
-She has been involved in mental health, education and held contracts with the Ministries of Justice and Social Services.
+Coralee Pringle-Nelson is a registered psychologist (#638, SK) and has a PhD in Educational Administration.
+Her research interests include leadership and posttraumatic growth.
+Coralee has worked in the public sector as a clinician, clinical supervisor, manager, and leader for the last 17 years.
+She has experience working in mental health and education, as well as in the justice, social services, and postsecondary sectors.

-Coralee has an active private practice dedicated to supporting individuals address anxiety and depression in their lives and provides assistance following traumatic and distressful events.
-She is experienced using Cognitive Behavior Therapy and trained in Emotion Freedom Techniques and Traumatic Events Systems to name a few.
-Coralee provides training and consultation to organizations focusing on the mental health of employees and how to thrive post adverse event.
-Further, she is a certified trainer of Applied Suicide Intervention Skills (ASIST) and safeTALK through Living Works Education.
+Coralee has an active private practice dedicated to supporting individuals address anxiety and depression in their lives and provide assistance following traumatic events.
+Coralee provides training and consultation to organizations focusing on the mental health of employees, and how to thrive after adverse events.
+Coralee is experienced using Cognitive Behavior Therapy and trained in Emotion Freedom Techniques and Traumatic Events Systems to name a few.

-Coralee is the co-author of Nurturing Your Writing Calm (2018) a book dedicated to writers who desire to expand their creative potential.
-The Nurturing Your Writing Calm process has been utilized with entrepreneurs to enhance their business practice, using the written word to engage their audiences.
+Coralee is the co-author of Nurturing Your Writing Calm (October 2018) a book dedicated to writers who desire to expand their creative potential.
+The nurturing your writing calm process has been utilized with entrepreneurs to enhance their business practice, using the written word to engage their audiences.

 Jillian Siskind, LLB, LLM